MahDudeGarrus/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.

+A: A useRouteMatch hook is a kind of shortcut to using Route when you want to access the 'match' data.

 1. How would you explain form validation to someone who has never programmed before?

+A: Form validation is what we use to log or render errors if the form inputs are not properly filled out.

 1. In 1-2 sentences, define end to end testing.

+A: End to End testing is when we create tests, like the ones we created using cypress, to check if elements in our code are working when they are specifically called.
+We would test certain actions by calling functions to see if the elements can execute these actions.

 ## Instructions